su-karanps/gcp_instances/README.md

 **Image**: keep the default Debian image.
 I found the 'GPU-optimized Debian 10 with CUDA 11.0' to be more tricky than helpful, unfortunately.

-First, install your NVIDIA drivers and CUDA using this [handy script](https://cloud.google.com/compute/docs/gpus/install-drivers-gpu) from GCP.
+First, install your NVIDIA drivers and CUDA using this [handy script](https://cloud.google.com/compute/docs/gpus/install-drivers-gpu) from GCP:

 ```bash
 curl https://raw.githubusercontent.com/GoogleCloudPlatform/compute-gpu-installation/main/linux/install_gpu_driver.py --output install_gpu_driver.py